gvwilson/thirdbit/fiction/santas/index.md

 had dates and locations written on them in neat, smug lettering.</sup>, and the grateful, if somewhat perplexed, crew of a submarine: check.

-And there was a teapot---*the* teapot, the one people spoke about in hushed voices.
+And there was a teapot—*the* teapot, the one people spoke about in hushed voices.
 It didn't look special,
 but it was never empty and its contents were never cold.